Clinical Psychology Training Programme

 Trainees are expected to live within the geographical boundaries of West Yorkshire.
 Leeds is the pre-eminent city in West Yorkshire and with its neighbour Bradford is the centre of lively cultural, commercial and sporting activities.
 These centres of habitation are surrounded by easily accessible, beautiful countryside in the Dales, North York Moors and Pennines.

 All trainees accepted onto the Programme will have had a minimum of 12 months full-time (or equivalent) recent experience in two or more distinct fields relevant to clinical psychology.
+Please also see notes on contextual admissions below.
 For the purpose of the application "recent" means in the last five years.
-This experience will be counted as valid if claimed up to the end of November 2019.
-This may be clinically-related research, work as an assistant psychologist, healthcare/support worker, in health, social services, private or voluntary settings.
+We use the "full-time equivalent months" calculations in the relevant experience section of the application.
+This may be clinically-related research, work as therapist, assistant psychologist, healthcare/support worker, in health, social services, private or voluntary settings.
 For research experience to be considered relevant, applicants must make clear the nature of interactions with participants, and how this has contributed to their appreciation of clinical psychology practice.
 This experience must have been gained after attaining the qualification that confers eligibility for GBC as mentioned above.
 This is in order that candidates can learn from and reflect on the application of psychology in practice.
 Evidence must be provided on the applicant's commitment to clinical psychology as a profession, and their ability to reflect on their relevant experiences.
 All applicants must be able to demonstrate: their knowledge of psychological principles and ability to apply these; their ability to be critical and analytical; their personal, professional and socio-political awareness.
 All applicants must also be eligible for NHS training as a clinical psychologist including satisfactory references.
+References include those submitted via the Clearing House and, following NHS requirements, references that cover the last three years of employment and include a current/most recent line manager.
 Applicants who have not yet graduated will not be considered.

 The University and all the NHS Trusts associated with the Programme are dedicated to the implementation of the Equality Act (2010) with regards to age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, gender and sexual orientation, religion or belief.
 Applications from people who have had direct experience of mental health difficulties are also welcome.